markcallen/aws-cld/README.md

 Route53

-Adding a set of environment domains to an existing route53 root domain
+Adding a set of environment domains

 add to variables.tf